EluciusFTW/SpectreCoff/README.md

 ## SpectreCoff Package
 SpectreCoff is organized in modules which mirror the features of Spectre.Console.
 The source code for the nuget package can be found in the subfolder `/src/spectrecoff/`.
-> <b>Note</b>: Although we speak of package, SpectreCoff is as of now not yet pubished as a Nuget package.

 ### Output and Markup
 Spectre offers very flexible markup by using variations of this command ([see here](https://spectreconsole.net/markup)):